Jubei-Mitsuyoshi/aaa-debian-repo/README.md

  .
  The *aaa versions of this package are specially modified for debian and aaa if running a ubuntu box please use the regular compiz from ubuntu repositories.

+Package: libemeraldengine-dev
+Source: emerald
+Version: 0.9.5-aaa
+Architecture: amd64
+Maintainer: Jubei Mitsuyoshi <jubei.house.of.five.masters@gmail.com>
+ This package contains the headers and development files needed to build engines for emerald.
+ .
+ The *aaa versions of this package are specially modified for debian and aaa if running a ubuntu box please use the regular emerald from ubuntu repositories.
+Original-Maintainer: Nicholas Thomas <lupine@beryl-project.org>

+Package: libemeraldengine0
+Source: emerald
+Version: 0.9.5-aaa
+Architecture: amd64
+Maintainer: Jubei Mitsuyoshi <jubei.house.of.five.masters@gmail.com>
+ This package provides some engines for drawing decoration on compiz-fusion
+Original-Maintainer: Nicholas Thomas <lupine@beryl-project.org>

 Package: libfreetype-infinality6
 Source: freetype-infinality